fixie-ai/ai-benchmarks/media/text/llama31.md

 The result of our work is Llama 3: a herd of three multilingual language models with 8B, 70B, and 405B parameters.
 We evaluate the performance of Llama 3 on a plethora of benchmark datasets that span a wide range of language understanding tasks.
 In addition, we perform extensive human evaluations that compare Llama 3 with competing models.
 An overview of the performance of the flagship Llama 3 model on key benchmarks is presented in Table 2.
 Our experimental evaluation suggests that our flagship model performs on par with leading language models such as GPT-4 (OpenAI, 2023a) across a variety of tasks, and is close to matching the state-of-the-art.
 Our smaller models are best-in-class, outperforming alternative models with similar numbers of parameters (Bai et al., 2023; Jiang et al., 2023).
 Llama 3 also delivers a much better balance between helpfulness and harmlessness than its predecessor (Touvron et al., 2023b).
 We present a detailed analysis of the safety of Llama 3 in Section 5.4.

 We are publicly releasing all three Llama 3 models under an updated version of the Llama 3 Community License; see https://llama.meta.com.
-This includes pre-trained and post-trained versions of our 405B parameter language model and a new version of our Llama Guard model (Inan et al., 2023) for input and output safety.
-We hope that the open release of a flagship model will spur a wave of innovation in the research community, and accelerate a responsible path towards the development of artificial general intelligence (AGI).